valak70/AcadBud/README.md

 # 📚 AcadBud

 AcadBud is a **smart academic tracker** designed to help students stay on top of their academics.
-It provides **course management, timetable tracking, attendance insights, and push notifications** for upcoming classes — all in one clean dashboard.
+It provides **course management, timetable, attendance tracking, attendance insights, GPA calculation and push notifications** for upcoming classes — all in one clean dashboard.

 ---